How to Make Money Writing: A Beginner’s Guide to Taking Your Words to the Bank

 A writer who is very good in one specific style of writing can be in high demand.
 This is obvious with copywriting, but it also applies to good SEO writing, grants, white papers, technical writing, translating, and more.
 There are even many niches where having a strong knowledge of that area will allow you to charge more when pitching those types of businesses for your article creation services.

 Depending on how good a writer you are, and what other skills you have, you may even look at creating your own course or e-book that you can sell on your blog.
 These are all viable options for making good money by writing.

 Writing Job Sites

-One of the most common ways beginners find work writing for money is to jump online and find writing job sites where they can apply.
+There are tons of options for how to make money typing.
+But one of the most common ways beginners find work writing for money is to jump on your computer and find online writing job sites where they can apply.
 There are a couple different types of sites that fall under that umbrella.
 This section looks at online job boards and auction based bidding sites.

 The four big ones you're likely to find for writers include:

 - Upwork (formerly Elance)

 - ProBlogger Job Board